 This information is primarily for private single residential drop-kerb applications.

-If your enquiry is related to a residential development or an industrial development requiring access from the existing public highway, please go to new developments and public highways for further information.
+If your enquiry is related to a residential development or an industrial development requiring access from the existing public highway, see new developments and public highways.

 A dropped kerb or a crossover is an area of lowered pavement and kerb which is used to give access to vehicles from a road, across the pavement and onto a driveway or parking area.